 Melatonin, a hormone that people's bodies produce naturally, signals when it is time to rest.
 It also comes in supplement form for those who struggle with winding down, relaxing and sleeping through the night.
 This begs the question: Can melatonin be as helpful to dogs as it is for humans?

 The short answer is yes, melatonin is generally considered to be safe for dogs when dispensed appropriately — aka, with your vet’s blessing and instructions.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough explains the best way to give your dog melatonin so they can chill and rest up.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough explains the best way to give your dog melatonin so they can chill and rest up.

 Can melatonin help dogs?